TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 3/Colossians 3.14.md

 ---

-and above all these things [put on] love, which is the bond of perfectness.
+Above all these things, walk in love, which is the bond of perfection.